1st Belarusian Regiment: Relations with Poland

 Initially, the coexistence of Polish and Belarusian troops was good.
 On May 3, a joint parade was held.
 On May 5, the hussars were dismissed and went with the 5th company to Druskininkai and then to Kaunas.
 On May 30, Falewicz handed over an order from front commander Gen. Stanisław Szeptycki to move to Slonim.
 Col. Antonov refused, citing the April 23 agreement.
 Poland feared a conflict with Germany at the time, so it could not condone the stationing of an alien unit in Grodno, so they decided to disarm the regiment on June 1.

 According to the relations of Aleksandr Uspensky soldiers were disarmed, looted, and publicly humiliated by the Polish soldiers, who even ripped off the Belarusian officers' insignias from their uniforms and trampled these symbols with their feet in public, because this unit refused to carry out the Polish orders and remained loyal to Lithuania.
 The Lithuanian and Belarusian flags, and signs with the Lithuanian coat of arms were torn off, with the Polish gendarmes dragging them on the dusty streets for ridicule; instead of them, Polish signs and flags were raised in their place everywhere in the city.On June 3 the head of the Polish state Józef Piłsudski arrived in Grodno.
 On this occasion, the guard was removed from the Belarusian barracks, and soldiers were allowed to move freely around the city.
 Pilsudski received Col. E. Haydukevych, who was replacing the ill Antonov in the role of commander.
 On June 11, the Polish command separated the soldiers according to religion, Catholics were escorted to Polish barracks, while Orthodox and Jews were demobilized.
-Officers were offered serive in Polish army.
+Officers were offered service in the Polish army.
 Demidov and for a short time Antonov were arrested.
 Officers were not allowed to go to Kaunas, but some were allowed to go to the White Russian army of Gen. Nikolai Yudenich.
 A part of the Belarusian regiment's soldiers and officers escaped to Kaunas to continue serving Lithuania.